karmaniverous/stan/.stan/system/stan.todo.md

 Completed (recent)

+- fix(build): resolve all type and reference errors in `run/service`.
+A reference error (`k is not defined`) in the renderer callbacks was fixed.
+The persistent `TS2349` error was resolved by refactoring the `restoreTty` cleanup logic to a pattern that TypeScript's control-flow analysis can reliably validate.
+  - Typecheck/build/docs/tests: green.

 - fix(build): add `rimraf .rollup.cache .tsbuildinfo` to the `build` script to prevent stale cache from causing erroneous typechecking failures.
   - Build: now reliably clean.

 - fix(build): resolve TS2349 in `run/service` by hardening the `restoreTty` callable guard to `typeof rt === 'function'`.
 This prevents TypeScript's control-flow analysis from narrowing the type to `never` within the `try...finally` block, ensuring the build, typecheck, and docs scripts pass.
-  - Typecheck/build/docs: green.
-- chore(lint): add ESLint ignore for transient `rollup.config-*.mjs` files.
+  - Typecheck/build/docs: green.- chore(lint): add ESLint ignore for transient `rollup.config-*.mjs` files.
 This prevents intermittent `eslint --fix` runs from failing with an `ENOENT` error when trying to open an ephemeral file.
   - Lint: runs cleanly without chasing transient configs.

 - fix(live/align): strip the single leading pad emitted by table() before adding the exact two‑space indent for table, summary, and hint.
 Ensures header/body left edge aligns with the run plan block in both BORING and TTY modes.